vcasellesb/labels_mapper/Readme.md

 `subjXXX/labels/R[0-9]`

 Where inside `subjXXX/labels/R[0-9]` the nifti (`.nii.gz`) and json files can be found.

+# Example
-I.e., let's say you want to process subject `015` segmented by rater `R5`.
+Let's say you want to process subject `015` segmented by rater `R5`.
 You could do so using either of the three following commands:
 ```bash
 python3 015 -o 015/R5_015.nii.gz
 ```